Keriz/imx7-iis-fpga2wifi/src/readme.txt

 Overview
 ========
-The Hello World project is a simple demonstration program that uses the SDK UART drivere in combination with FreeRTOS.
-The purpose of this demo is to show how to use the debug console and to provide a simple project for debugging and further development.
+The flexio_spi_master_edma_lpspi_master example shows how to use flexio spi master driver in edma way:

-The example application creates one task called hello_task.
-This task print "Hello world." message via debug console utility and suspend itself.
+In this example, a flexio simulated master connect to a lpspi slave .

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.50.9
+- IAR embedded Workbench  9.10.2
-- GCC ARM Embedded  9.3.1
+- GCC ARM Embedded  10.2.1

 Hardware requirements
 =====================